Thomas Built Buses regularly publishes the BUS REPORT to provide important information and keep you informed.

 Sign up today to receive the BUS REPORT >>

 Downtime is costly.
-Technician training is an important aspect of TCO because the more quickly your technicians can perform routine maintenance checks, the sooner your buses can be back on the road.
-Not only does solid training keep your buses in optimal condition, it also saves you time and money on maintenance that can be performed quickly on-site.
+Technician training is an important aspect of TCO because the sooner your technicians can perform routine maintenance checks, the more quickly your buses can be back on the road.
+Solid training keeps your buses in optimal condition, and it saves you time and money on maintenance that can be performed quickly on-site.

 Each year, Thomas Built Buses offers hands-on intensive technician training and factory-certified curriculum all in one week.
 Thomas Built Institute 2014 – West will take place from September 9 – 12 in Dallas, Texas.
 Registration is now open.

 To register or learn more, visit the Thomas Built Institute page.

 The cost of parts and services plays a significant role in the total cost of ownership.
 Obviously, the more you spend on parts and services throughout the year, the higher your total cost of ownership.
 Purchasing cheaper parts or skimping on maintenance and necessary service visits might lower your initial cost, but in the end you’ll pay much more when parts start to fail.

 Oil Testing Raises Red Flags for Poor Performance

 Engine oil says a lot about your engine and how it is performing.
 From a faulty injection system or pressure regulator to cooling system failures, the trace elements and contaminants in your engine oil indicate what’s going on (or not going on) in your engine.
 In addition to changing the oil at regular intervals, periodically test the oil to monitor the performance of your engine and uncover red flags before they become expensive issues.